MolloyLab/Lit-helper/README.md

 An example input file is provided (Example.xlsx).
 Download the example file and save it in the same folder as the three .R files.
 Open the Lit-Helper.R file using RStudio.
 Set the working directory to where you saved all .R files as well as the Example.xlsx file.
 In R change the fourth line (input.file) to 'Example.xlsx' and the output.file to 'Example_results.xlsx'.
 Run all lines of code in the Lit-Helper.R script.
 The script should now generate several plots in your working directory and the Example_result.xlsx file when it is done.
 At this point you can delete the plots in the folder (they are automatically imported into the result file).
 The result file contains a summary page as well as a detailed page for each protein/gene entry of your input file.

 # Citing
 When using Lit-helper please cite:
+Steffen P, Wu J, Hariharan S, Molloy MP, Schluter H, Lit-helper A bioinformatics tool for prioritizing biological leads from omics data using literature mining. (currently in review)